 The Dare effect so far

-▶ Contributing to net savings for the trust of over £2million so far, and a 20% reduction on carbon footprint
+▶ Contributing to net savings for the trust of more than £2million (at time of writing), and a 20% reduction on its carbon footprint

-- 12% uplift in wellbeing for staff who have Dared
+▶ And a 12% uplift in wellbeing for staff who ‘dared’

-The campaign has helped Care Without Carbon win three NHS Sustainability Awards, in the behaviour change, human resources and clinical categories.
+What’s more, the campaign helped Care Without Carbon win three NHS Sustainability Awards, in the behaviour change, human resources and clinical categories.

-“Working with the right partners on a major campaign like this is really important.
-We’ve been on a journey with Neo, have learned a lot in the process, and we’re excited about where this is taking us.” – Will Clark, Associate Director – Energy & Environment, Sussex Community NHS Trust
+The Trust’s Will Clark, associate director of energy & environment, said: “Working with the right partners on a major campaign like this is really important.
+We’ve been on a journey with Neo, have learned a lot in the process, and we’re excited about where this is taking us.”